ufcg-lsd/saps-engine/README.md

   Database Field | Description
 ---- | --------------------
-Image Name: | An image name with landsat type, region and year as prefix.
-Download Link: | Image download link from NASA repository.
+Image Name: | An image name with landsat type, region and year as prefix Download Link: | Image download link from NASA repository
-State: | Image state in system execution.
+State: | Image state in system execution
-Federation Member: | Federation member that deals with the image.
+Federation Member: | Federation member that deals with the image
-Priority: | Processing priority.
+Priority: | Processing priority
-Station ID: | Image's nearest station ID.
+Station ID: | Image's nearest station ID
-Sebal Version: | Current SEBAL application version.
-Sebal Engine Version: | Current SEBAL Engine application version.
-Blowout Version: | Current blowout application version.
-Creation Time: | Date of first interation with image in database.
-Update Time: | Date of last interation with image in database.
+Sebal Version: | Current SEBAL application version Sebal Engine Version: | Current SEBAL Engine application version Blowout Version: | Current blowout application version Creation Time: | Date of first interation with image in database Update Time: | Date of last interation with image in database
-Status: | Tells if image was purged from database or not.
+Status: | Tells if image was purged from database or not
-Error: | Tells if image processing returned an error.
+Error: | Tells if image processing returned an error

 ## Configuring SEBAL Engine